 The importance of collateral warranties is reflected by the fact that many contracts now make payment conditional on all collateral warranties having been executed and returned.

-In terms of checking the collateral warranty, there are a number of key points to look out for (please note that this is not an exhaustive list):
+In terms of checking the collateral warranty, there are a number of key points to look out for.

-The terms of the collateral warranty should not be more onerous than the terms of the underlying contract to which it relates (e.g. a subcontractor’s collateral warranty should not contain terms which are more onerous than those in the subcontract);
+The terms of the collateral warranty should not be more onerous than the terms of the underlying contract to which it relates.
+For example, a subcontractor’s collateral warranty should not contain terms which are more onerous than those in the subcontract.

-- Is there a ‘no greater liability’ clause in the warranty which ensures that the Service Provider does not owe a greater liability to the Beneficiary under the warranty than it does to its employer under the underlying contract?
-Such a clause would capture any cap on liability etc. in the underlying contract which has not been included in the collateral warranty.
+It is also important to ensure that there is not a ‘no greater liability’ clause in the warranty to ensure that the service provider does not owe a greater liability to you under the warranty than it does to its employer under the underlying contract.
+This would capture any cap on liability in the underlying contract which has not been included in the collateral warranty.

 We provide a fixed-fee collateral warranty review service.
-If you would like more information regarding this service or regarding collateral warranties in general, then please contact a member of our Construction & Engineering team on 01332 340 211.
+If you would like more information, please contact a member of our Property team on 01332 340 211.